Head and Shoulders Pattern (and Inverse): Your Guide to Massive Profits

 The pattern must form after an extended move higher

-This rule is self-explanatory.
+This rule is straightforward.

-It can only be a bearish reversal pattern if it forms after an extended move higher.
+A head and shoulders can only be a bearish reversal pattern if it forms after an extended move higher.

-Take a look at the charts above.
+Look at the charts above.

 Neither shoulder can be above the head